Workshops

 Brewers & Makers Gathering, Donna Johnston

 If you brew, bake, or make anything with yeast, you are invited to compare potions with your fellow wizards.
-Bring your own drinking vessel and a sample of your brews, bakes, and products to share.
+Bring your own drinking vessel and a sample of your brews, and fermented goodies to share.
 21+ only; we will check wristbands.

 Share a joke, song, poem, etc., at the bardic to a very friendly audience cozied around a fire.
 If you are not attending the bardic, we ask that you keep noise low nearby so those sharing can be heard.